famousDeer/Sudoku/README.md

 * :lock: Complete level window
 # :lady_beetle: Known Issues
 * :heavy_check_mark: ~~New Game button do not create new board~~
-* :x: First load is very long
+* :x: Creating new board can take some time
 * :x: Any button can count as a wrong number